 The only observable control surface is the RDAP record for AS216443.
 Any modification to the holder name or contact fields is the only action directly attributable to INFOGENIUS.
 There is no evidence of BGP configurations or contractual relationships in the public domain.

-If INFOGENIUS began announcing prefixes, it would become an active network participant.
+If INFOGENIUS began announcing prefixes, it would become an active network entity.
 This could introduce untrusted routing paths, force neighbouring networks to re-evaluate interconnections, and alter the risk landscape for downstream operators.
 The potential impact remains high but dormant until that happens.

 Considerable uncertainty surrounds the entity due to its absent business footprint.
 The true operator, physical location, revenue model, and strategic intent are unknown.
 Without these details, any operational or strategic inference about INFOGENIUS remains provisional.